Published on

 Children’s oral health has collapsed

 Even before Covid, the state of children’s teeth in the UK was pretty dire.
-Lockdown, with many children allowed to snack on biscuits throughout the day, has almost certainly made it worse, dentists worry.
-“The government had made a commitment to expanding supervised brushing schemes in schools.
+Lockdown, with many children allowed to snack on biscuits throughout the day, has almost certainly made it worse, Dentists worry.
+“The government had committed to expanding supervised brushing schemes in schools.
 That’s gone by the by,” Walmsley says.

 “Children’s enamel is weaker, so things can progress quicker in children,” explains Bradley, who adds: “The number one reason for general anaesthetics given to children under seven is the removal of rotten teeth.”